ayushxx7/ayush-mandowara-blog/content/Git/03-Link-Author-To-Repository.md

 <br />

-This article is inspired from a StackOverflow Answer [here](https://stackoverflow.com/a/55096250/7048915).

 <h3>PURPOSE</h3>
 If you have multiple accounts on your machine, chances are you end up making commits from the wrong author in a repository.
 To avoid having to change it afterwards, which is possible (Read: 02-How-to-Change-Author), follow these simple steps.